 Neurotherapy works by teaching individuals to produce beneficial EEG patterns.
-During a session, patient’s brain waves are collected by EEG sensors or electrodes.
+During a session, the patient’s brain waves are collected by EEG sensors or electrodes.
 The detectors are placed superficially along the scalp and attached to a computer.
 The electrical pulses produced by the brain are used to operate a simple computer game.
 Through this method, patients learn how to control and play the simulated game.

 Neurotherapy/Neurofeedback And Addiction

 Neurotherapy/Neurofeedback is considered an excellent addiction treatment when supplemented with other therapies.
 The treatment’s ability to retrain the mind to make more positive decisions is a fantastic tool for recovering users.
-Studies have shown that neurofeedback decreases cravings and improves general mental health in opiate dependence patients.
+Studies have shown that neurofeedback decreases cravings and improves general mental health in Opiate–dependent patients.
 Other studies suggest that it may be even more effective than pharmacotherapy alone in treating addiction in the long term.

 Looking for a place to start?

 Reach out to a treatment provider for free today.